brev/numenta-web/packages/numenta.com/pages/papers/continuous-online-sequence-learning-with-an-unsupervised-neural-network-model.md

 ### Q. How does this paper make contributions in machine learning?

 The HTM sequence memory algorithm is something that machine learning experts can test and incorporate into a broad range of applications.
-Any Additional Technical Questions we should add?

 ### Q. Where can I find out more?